A Comparison of Reinforcement Learning Frameworks for Software Testing Tasks: Background

-Test Case Prioritization is the process of prioritizing test cases in a test suite.
-It allows to execute highly significant test cases first according to some measures, in order to detect faults as early as possible.
-In this paper, similar to \cite{bagherzadeh2021reinforcement}, we study test case prioritization in the context of Continuous Integration (CI). \begin{defn} : \textbf{CI Cycles.} A CI cycle is composed of a logical value and a set of test cases.
+\begin{defn} : \textbf{CI Cycles.} A CI cycle is composed of a logical value and a set of test cases.
 The logical value indicates whether or not the cycle has failed.
 Failed cycles due to a test case failure are considered in this work, and we select a test case with at least one failed cycle. \end{defn} \begin{defn} : \textbf{ Test case feature.} Each test case has an execution history and code-based features.
 The execution history shows a record of executions of test cases over the cycles.
 The execution history includes the execution verdict of a test case, the execution time, a sequence of verdicts from prior cycles, and the test age capturing the time the test case was introduced for the first time.
 The execution verdict indicates if the test case has failed or not.
 The execution time of a test case can be computed by averaging its previous execution times.
 The code-based features for a test case can indicate the changes that have been made, the impacted files with the number of lines of code which are relevant to predict the execution time and can be leveraged to prioritize test cases. \end{defn} \begin{defn} : \textbf{Optimal ranking (Test Case prioritization)}.
 The test case prioritization process in this work is a ranking function that produces an ordered sequence based on the optimal ranking of test cases.
 The goal of prioritization is to get as close to this order as possible.
 The optimal ranking of a set of test cases is an order in which all test cases that fail are executed before test cases that pass.
-Furthermore, in this optimal ranking, test cases with a smaller time of execution should be executed sooner. \end{defn} A detailed explanation of the terms \textbf{CI Cycles, Test case feature, Test Case prioritization, and Optimal ranking} can be found in \cite{bagherzadeh2021reinforcement}.
+Furthermore, in this optimal ranking, test cases with a smaller time of execution should be executed sooner. \end{defn} \begin{defn} : \textbf{ DRL as a ranking process.} In this paper, we consider a prioritization approach that consists of continuously interacting with the CI environment while improving the ranking strategy.
+In the CI environment, a DRL agent is used to automatically and continuously learn a ranking strategy as closely as possible to the optimal one.
+Specifically, the agent is trained on the CI environment by replaying the execution logs of available test cases from previous cycles in order to rank test cases in subsequent cycles.
+The main idea, similar to other studies \cite{bagherzadeh2021reinforcement}, is to formulate the sequential interactions between CI and test case prioritization algorithm as a DRL problem.
+This way, state-of-the-art DRL techniques learn a strategy for test case prioritization, as close as possible to the optimal one, if we consider a predetermined optimal ranking as the ground truth.
+Using a CI environment simulator, the DRL agent is trained on the history of test execution and code-based features from previous cycles to prioritize test cases in next cycles.
+We can benefit from an adaptive training process with DRL, meaning that the agent receives feedback (i.e., reward) at the end of each cycle (or when the prediction accuracy is below a particular level).
+To adapt the learned policy, the execution logs of test cases can be replayed several times to ensure an efficient and continuous adaptation to changes in the system and regression test suite. \end{defn} Bagherzadeh et al. \cite{bagherzadeh2021reinforcement} also presented a detailed explanation of the terms \textbf{CI Cycles, Test case feature, Test Case prioritization, and Optimal ranking}.